grafana/tempo/docs/sources/tempo/configuration/_index.md

     [retry_after_on_resource_exhausted: <duration> | default = '0' ]

     # Optional
-    # Configures the max size a span attribute can be.
-Any span with at least one attribute over this limit would be discarded with reason "attribute_too_large"
+    # Configures the max size an attribute can be.
+Any key or value that exceeds this limit will be truncated before storing
-    [max_span_attr_size: <int> | default = '10000']
+    [max_span_attr_byte: <int> | default = '2048']

     # Optional.
     # Configures usage trackers in the distributor which expose metrics of ingested traffic grouped by configurable